OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Connecting-to-Wifi-Networks.md

 ---

-# The Settings App
+# Connecting to WiFi

 Upon logging into the Console, the first app you'll see is the Settings App.
 Through this app you can monitor your Omega's status, change the Omega's hostname and password, and even Wifi settings.
 This guide will show you how you can manage your WiFi networks through the console.

 # Managing your Wifi Networks

-// Show how to navigate the wifi settings app interface.
-Maybe mention what it's doing behind the scenes?
-Click on the Wi-Fi settings tab to edit your network connections.
+// explanation of how wifimanager works (can have many configured networks, and it will connect to the available ) Click on the WiFi settings tab to edit your network connections.
 ![settings-page](../img/connecting-to-wifi-1.png)

 Here, you can enable a network, remove a network, and even add new networks.